As a remote back-end developer seeking opportunities in US software companies, you would know the importance of applying with an impactful resume.

 Prepare your back-end developer resume like a story; take the recruiter on a journey through your professional life.
 Shed light on your professional accolades which will get readers interested in you, the professional.

-So, if you're looking to prepare the perfect resume in 2022 to secure the best jobs, tell your story as a professional.
+So, if you're looking to prepare the perfect resume to secure the best jobs, tell your story as a professional.
 Everyone loves to read about inspiring journeys.

 3. Start with an impactful headline